acl-org/acl-2023/_pages/faq.md

 **A**:  There is no limit.

-**Q**: I have not paid $300 for my registration because I have a D&I grant or because I am a voulenteer.
+**Q**: I have not paid $300 for my registration because I have a D&I grant or because I am a volunteer.
 Do I need to change my registration type?

 **A**: No, this counts as full registration.